When is the best time to visit?

 Marrakech is, in many ways, a year-round destination.
-Marrakech’s buzzing atmosphere and cultural grandeur can be experienced at almost any time of year, but we find that the best trips are often dictated by the weather.
-Arriving into perfect, not-too-hot sunshine can really make a difference to your enjoyment of the city.
+The buzzing atmosphere and cultural grandeur can be experienced at almost any time of year, but arriving into perfect, not-too-hot sunshine can really make a difference to your enjoyment of the city.
 This dictates to a lot of travellers when to book their flights.

 If you want to avoid the crowds, the calmer winter streets make a refreshing change.
 Even in the colder months - November to March - the daytime temperature stays around the 21°C mark.
 However, it does dip considerably after dark.
 Despite the chilly nights, Marrakech still qualifies as a warm city destination, even in the winter.

 Summer days, especially in July and August can regularly reach highs of almost 40°C. Some find the summer months too hot to explore the city properly – but if it’s a sunny glow you’re after, this is your time.

 It’s also worth considering that many shops and restaurants close in August and during Ramadan, the ninth month of the Islamic calendar.
 Tourists are still welcome, but eating in public over Ramadan is viewed as offensive – avoid doing this at all costs.
 The dates of Ramadan change on Western calendars from year to year, so do check before booking your flights.

 On the 21st of August, the King's birthday is celebrated country-wide.
 This is a public holiday so normal business patterns may be disturbed.
 This should be taken into consideration if you are flying to Marrakech during this time.